 This isn’t about AI “magic.”
 It’s about embedding the context of domain rules—whether financial logic, compliance standards, or subscription structures—into a protocol that AI respects as it carries work forward.
 With MCP, AI doesn’t just describe what’s happening; it ensures AI actions are bounded by explicit rules, system constraints, and approval workflows.

-Applying MCP to SaaS Finance
+Applying MCP to Finance

-In SaaS, the MCP concept finds its most natural application.
-Recurring revenue models depend on complex rules: subscription schedules, billing events, revenue recognition logic, and customer lifecycle stages.
+Today’s modern recurring revenue models depend on complex rules: subscription schedules, billing events, revenue recognition logic, and customer lifecycle stages.
 A finance-focused MCP encodes those rules so AI can automate workflows end-to-end without creating risk or rework.

-This is the approach behind Maxio MCP—our implementation of the broader MCP framework designed specifically for SaaS finance.
+This is the approach behind Maxio MCP—our implementation of the broader MCP framework designed specifically for finance.
 It understands subscription objects, required fields, downstream impacts, and the dependencies that make finance operations unique.
 By aligning AI with these rules, MCP makes execution-ready workflows possible.

 From Insight to Execution